-Southport PDA Streetscape Design Guidelines and Southport SEP Urban Design and Built Form Guidelines available on Council's website and EDQ Guidelines available on the EDQ website.
+&lt;sup>3 Southport PDA Streetscape Design Guidelines and Southport SEP Built Form and Urban Design Guideline available on the City's website and EDQ Guidelines available on the EDQ website at edq.qld.gov.au.
 Guidelines should always be read in conjunction with the provision of the development scheme, as it may specify a different standard or response.

-3.3 Development assessment
+Development assessment